 As companies grow, the need to integrate data between different platforms becomes more inevitable.
 For instance, if you’re working in ServiceNow and you have a partner or a client who uses Jira, then a ServiceNow Jira integration seems to be the best solution for seamless collaboration.

-We will cover why admins set up the ServiceNow Jira integration in the first place.
-How to choose the right technology to configure the integration.
-And we will cover the step-by-step process on how to set it up.
+So in this guide, we will discuss the need to integrate ServiceNow Incidents with Jira Issues.
+(Note that this process can also be applied to other entities like Problems, Cases, Change Requests, etc.) We will cover why you would set up a ServiceNow Jira integration in the first place, and how to choose the right technology to configure the integration.
+Then, we will cover the step-by-step process of how to set it up.

-Note: in this tutorial, we will be using an integration tool called Exalate to set up the integration.
-You will learn more about this, as well as other integration options, throughout this guide.
+Note: In this tutorial, we will be using an integration solution called Exalate to set up the integration.
+You will learn more about this, as well as other integration options.

 Here is an overview of what we will cover:

 - Getting Started with Your Jira ServiceNow Integration Project

 - How to choose the right technology for setting up the integration